Experts Opinion

 Could you explain the concept of cognitive training in VR and how it can positively impact brain health?

 There is limited evidence suggesting that these kinds of treatments have a therapeutic effect.
-It is still early in the research process, and our initial study last summer demonstrated some positive effects for ADHD, specifically improvements in processing speed.
-As a result, we are now planning a larger study to further investigate its potential benefits for conditions such as long-term COVID, ADHD, certain aspects of autism, and rehabilitation from brain injuries or sleep disorders.
-When external factors or conditions are affecting your performance, such as poor sleep or unhealthy habits, I believe this treatment can have a therapeutic effect and help you return to your normal level of functioning.
-Although, for individuals who are already healthy and functioning well, I don't think it can enhance their abilities beyond their natural potential.
-Its therapeutic usefulness lies in specific contexts and circumstances.
+It is still early in the research process.
+Our initial study last summer demonstrated some positive effects for ADHD, specifically improvements in processing speed.
+We are now planning a larger study to explore its benefits further.
+The focus will be on long-term COVID-19, ADHD, aspects of autism, and recovery from brain injuries or sleep disorders.

 Take a look at Virtuleap’s Enhance – the daily cognitive workout of fun VR games designed to help train your cognitive skills.